Splitet/SplitetFramework/README.md

 It has a unique architecture called Operation Store™ together with the stack elements including Docker, Kafka, Hazelcast and Cassandra.

-You can reach various samples from this link [Demo](https://github.com/kloiasoft/eventapis/tree/master/samples)
+You can reach sample projects from following links:

+* [eventapis-example-ecommerce](https://github.com/kloiasoft/eventapis-example-ecommerce) - demonstrates how to maintain data consistency in an Spring Boot, Cassandra and Kafka based microservice architecture using choreography-based sagas.

 ## Installation